ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/decorators/delegates.md

 [!code-csharp[DecoratorExamples.cs](../../../../../test/Rezolver.Tests.Examples/DecoratorExamples.cs#example10)]

 > [!TIP]
-> The @Rezolver.DecoratorTargetContainerExtensions.RegisterDecorator* is overloaded for the delegate types
+> The @Rezolver.RootTargetContainerExtensions.RegisterDecorator* is overloaded for the delegate types
 > @System.Func`2 and @System.Delegate - the second of which allows any delegate to be registered as a
 > decorator, subject to parameter and return type checks.
 The framework will inject arguments to any
 > parameters the delegate has, with a parameter of the decorated type receiving the undecorated instance.